FreeApophis/TrueCrypt/Readme.txt

 Trademark Information
 ---------------------

-TrueCrypt and the TrueCrypt logo are registered trademarks.
-Note: The goal is not to monetize the name or the product, but to protect the reputation of TrueCrypt, and to prevent support issues and other kinds of issues that might arise from the existence of similar products with the same or similar name.
-Even though TrueCrypt is a trademark, TrueCrypt is and will remain open-source and free software.

-Any other trademarks are the sole property of their respective owners.
+Any trademarks contained in the source code, binaries, and/or in the documentation, are the sole property of their respective owners.